Ny-Rianala/react-random-quote-generator/readme.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

--   Where can I see your demo?
+1. Where can I see your demo?
+  	- In the first page, By clicking the random link above the quote, we can choose quote that we want to see.
+    - We also can see list of quotes and its authors.
+    - In the author's name, we have a link that goes to the author's quotes.
--   What was your experience?
+2. What was your experience?
+    - Using link inside jsx, then adding its own path to go to see the random quotes.
+    - Using "useparams" to get each author's quotes in the nest page.
--   What have you learned/improved?
+3. What have you learned/improved?
+  - I have learn that when we use switch, we should repeat it twice inside of a Router.
--   Your wisdom? :)
+4. Your wisdom? :)

 ### Built With